 I totally understand.
 When I started out I checked out several Youtubers and even bought an expensive online course (which honestly wasn't that great), from a guy with a massive portfolio, drone shots of exotic locations and in action-pictures of people climbing Mount Everest.
 He wasn't exactly someone I could identify with, and he sold pictures I knew I wasn't able to shoot myself.

 I wondered if it would still be possible for me to make money from stock photos.
 And it was!
-Not a huge amount, we're talking around 50 dollars a year.
+Not a huge amount, we're talking around 50 dollars a year with my current portfolio.
 But once the photos are published, it's completely passive.
 I've seen some contributors claim that you need to update regularly due to the stock sites algorithm, but this is not my experience at all.
 I uploaded one single picture in all of 2023 due to a long hiatus from photography, but I still sell pictures from my portfolio weekly.

 Learn from a hobby photographer with a small portfolio